p4t5h0t/archlinux/README.md

 ```
 fdisk -l
 ```
 Notice the name for the script to edit the partitioning for your purpose.
-For example `sda`
+For example `sda` or `nvme0n1`
 > [!NOTE]
 > Example with `lsblk`
 > ```